Welcome!

-Convince my parents that i'm seroius about becoming a vegetarian
+Convince my parents that I'm seroius about becoming a vegetarian

 I dont understand why my parents wont support me in my decision to be a vegetarian.
-They always try to make me eat meat and say that 'when is this phase going to end?'
+They always try to make me eat meat and say that ‘when is this phase going to end?’ its not a phase, I have not decided to be veggie for ethical reasons just for the fact that I dont like the taste or texture or meat.

 so basically my question is, how can I convince my parents this is not a phase and its what I want, so they should respect my choice?